-Redirect to the URL that Select this option for ezMaster to cache the initial website from the client the user was trying to during the authentication process and then forward it to the originally visit targeted web server after the user successfully authenticates.
+Redirect to the URL that the user was trying to visit Select this option for ezMaster to cache the initial website from the client during the authentication process and then forward it to the originally targeted web server after the user successfully authenticates.
 Redirect users to a specified URL after login Select this option to redirect users to a specific URL after users successfully authenticates.